This guide was most recently updated on Wed, Aug 9th, 2017. Below are the package versions used:

 Step 2: Link to Your GitHub

-Clicking “New Site” brings you to this screen:
+Clicking “New Site from Git” brings you to this screen:

-When you push to GitHub, Netlify does all the work.
+When you push to GitHub, Gitlab, or Bitbucket, Netlify does all the work.
 No more manual deploying of updates or changes!

-Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
-Click “Link to GitHub”.
+Since your assets are hosted on Git, we’ll need to link Netlify to the repo.
+Click the button for hosted git service that you use.

 Step 3: Authorize Netlify